 FriCAS is an advanced computer algebra system built on top of Axiom.
 It offers a self-contained toolbox which can be used in a number of different mathematical computation ranging from traditional calculus to geometric algebra.
 It comes with a robust integrated help system that provides helpful documentation for new users.
 The system is entirely opensource and can be easily extended using the SPAD programming language.

 Features of FriCAS

 - FriCAS offers a wide range of simple yet intuitive commands for symbolic computation and provides a robust numerical library.

 - It allows the plotting of different types of datasets easily with its innovative interactive console.

 - FriCAS has built-in support for pattern matching, vectors, sets, multisets, and hash tables.

-- The opensource BSD license of this CAS allows to modify or customize the software without explicit permission.
+- The opensource BSD license of this CAS allows us to modify or customize the software without explicit permission.

 Linux offers some of the best computer algebra systems mathematicians can get their hands on.
 Consequently, the large number and variant of these options tend to confuse many users.
 To help them find the perfect CAS system for their everyday computing, our editors have compiled this informative guide outlining the 20 best computer algebra systems for Linux.
 Hopefully, we were able to serve your interest properly and provided all the essentials you’d needed to get started.
 Comment your thoughts on our picks below and stay tuned for more exciting Linux software guides.